risatrix/yourdailyvergil/README.md

 Also meant to be a [learning tool](https://github.com/risatrix/yourdailyvergil#tutorialish-suggestions-for-the-innocent-and-doomed) for humanists who want to program.

-Adapted from Darius Kazemi's [ExampleBot](https://github.com/dariusk/examplebot), with some features from his [MetaphorAMinute](https://github.com/dariusk/metaphor-a-minute) Bot.
+Forked from Darius Kazemi's [ExampleBot](https://github.com/dariusk/examplebot), with some features from his [MetaphorAMinute](https://github.com/dariusk/metaphor-a-minute) Bot.

 ##How to Run VergilBot Locally